aashikur/learn-express-postgreSQL/README.md

 part 3: Environment Variables
 npm i dotenv
 create .env file and add connection string there and added dotenv.config() in server.ts

+part 4: CRUD operations with express and postgreSQL GET /users
+GET /users/:id
+POST /users
+PUT /users/:id
+DELETE /users/:id
+part 5: Error handling and 404 route
+Added 404 route at the end of all routes in server.ts